mratsim/trace-of-radiance/README.md

 Nim is the language with the widest support for compile-time metaprogramming, including dependently-typed languages.

 This is supported by a fast VM that gives Nim the speed of Python at compile-time and is used for:
-- writing domain specific languages
+- Writing domain specific languages
-  - state machine generators
+  - State machine generators
-  - seamless multidimensional arrays uses, including Einstein summation
+  - Seamless multidimensional arrays uses, including Einstein summation
-  - shader generators
+  - Shader generators
   - SIMD kernel generators
   - ...
-- compile-time precomputations
+- Sompile-time precomputations
-- buffers, vectors, matrices parametrized by integer generics
+- Buffers, vectors, matrices parametrized by integer generics

 ## C and C++ interop